PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 }
 ```

-We change the code to cast our `int` variables to a double, as well as change the `result` variable to a `double`.
-The conversion specifier for a `double` stays the same.
+We also cast our `int` variables to a double!
+As well as change the `result` variable to a `double`.
+The conversion specifier for a `double` is the same as a floats.

 # Overflow
-Now that we've seen the limitations of a float what will happen if we try to make a number that is really big?
+Now that we've seen the limitations of a float what will happen if we try to make a number that is really big using an `int`?...

 ```c
 #include <stdio.h>